 The Kodiaq pricing has not yet been announced but is estimated at around £25,000 to undercut its main rivals the Land Rover Discovery Sport, Nissan X-Trial and Seat Altea and attract a few of their customers.

-Skoda had a record breaking year in 2015 when they delivered over 1 million cars and are clearly hoping to repeat this success by providing everything drivers want from an SUV; clear visibility, a raised seating position, plenty of storage space and practicality.
+Skoda are clearly hoping to build on recent successes by providing everything drivers want from an SUV; clear visibility, a raised seating position, plenty of storage space and practicality.

 It’s surely a winning formula?
 So if you go down to the woods later this year, don't be surprised, you may indeed see a bear of the Kodiaq variety!

-What do you think of the newest member of the Skoda family?
+What do you think of the Skoda Kodiaq?

 The comments above do not necessarily reflect Rivervale's views unless clearly stated.